illinoistech-itm/jhajek/itmd-521/tooling-assignments-advanced/Readme.md

 ## Inside Vagrant Box Steps

+You will need to use the `wget` commandline tool to retrieve installation files for Hadoop and Spark.
+You will need to use the `tar` command to extract the tarballs: `tar -xvzf` and the command `sudo apt-get update` to check for the latest packages and the command: `sudo apt-get install` to install additional packages like Java and MariaDB.

 * Change hostname of the system to include the course number and your initials
 * Configure `.bashrc` for PATH variables
   * Add: `export JAVA_HOME=/usr`